-- 57. It is clear from the Appeal documents and written submissions of the parties that the matter of primary concern to all, relates to the issue of whether or not the codes nominated under CP2014 table 1.7.4 are applicable to the assessment of the application.
+- 62. It is clear from the Appeal documents and written submissions of the parties that the matter of primary concern to all, relates to the issue of whether or not the codes nominated under CP2014 table 1.7.4 are applicable to the assessment of the application.
 The codes in question have been used extensively by Council in its concurrence agency response and also by the parties in their submissions.
-This question filters through to every aspect of the submissions and corresponding decision to be made by the Tribunal. - 58.
-Determination of the primary question "Whether or not the codes nominated under Brisbane City Plan 2014 Table 1.7.4 are applicable to the assessment of the current application" is outside the jurisdiction of the Tribunal. - 59.
-The second ground of appeal seeks a determination on whether or not the building development application can be granted. - 60.
-As the Tribunal is not permitted to consider whether or not the codes nominated under CP2014 Table 1.7.4 are applicable to the assessment of the current application and as the application has been assessed by Council on such a basis, any decision made by the Tribunal regarding such codes, their application and effect in respect of the current application, would also be outside the jurisdiction of the Tribunal. - 61.
-In light of this and in accordance with prevailing case law as detailed above, the Tribunal is required to disregard any argument attending to the primary question and necessarily, any argument regarding the basis on which the current application has been assessed.
+This question filters through to every aspect of the submissions and corresponding decision to be made by the Tribunal. - 63.
+Determination of the primary question "Whether or not the codes nominated under Brisbane City Plan 2014 Table 1.7.4 are applicable to the assessment of the current application" is outside the jurisdiction of the Tribunal. - 64.
+The second ground of appeal seeks a determination on whether or not the building development application can be granted. - 65.
+As the Tribunal is not permitted to consider whether or not the codes nominated under CP2014 Table 1.7.4 are applicable to the assessment of the current application and as the application has been assessed by Council on such a basis, any decision made by the Tribunal regarding such codes, their application and effect in respect of the current application, would also be outside the jurisdiction of the Tribunal. - 66.
+In light of this and in accordance with prevailing case law as detailed above, the Tribunal is required to disregard any argument attending to the primary question and necessarily, any argument regarding the basis on which the current application has been assessed. - 67.
+Accordingly, even though there are genuine submissions and arguments by both parties upon which this Tribunal would ordinarily be able to decide this appeal, the Tribunal is prevented from doing so because such a decision would necessarily require a determination of the primary question, which it is precluded from deciding for the reasons already outlined. - 68.
+In light of the above, the Decision Notice must stand.
+Accordingly, pursuant to s.564 (2)(a) of the SPA, the decision appealed against is confirmed.